mattr-/mattr-.github.com/_posts/2013-04-02-rack-jekyll-getting-an-update.markdown

 I can make sure the Jekyll support stays up to date as possible.

-I've also sent an email asking for a new release, and offering to help push it out to RubyGems if Adão so chooses to have me do that.
+I've also sent an email asking for a new release, and offering to help push it out to RubyGems if Ad&#227;o so chooses to have me do that.
 Hopefully I'll hear back soon and we can get a much needed update to rack-jekyll done!